spotlightpa/poor-richard/content/news/2022-01-28-SPLMAPONE.md

 <div class="flourish-embed flourish-map" data-src="visualisation/8550338"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-## Republican voters (Haroon Bashir, Valerie Biancaniello, Tegwyn Hughes, and Jeffrey Wenk)
+## Republican voters map

 This map was submitted by a group of Republican voters who deemed themselves the “mirror image” of the Carter petitioners.
-In particular, they argue that neutral redistricting criteria must be subordinate to any other criteria, including partisan fairness.
+In particular, they argued that neutral redistricting criteria must be subordinate to any other criteria, including partisan fairness.

-The map has an average level of compactness in regards to the proposed maps, and has a similarly average number of county splits.
+The map has an average level of compactness in regards to the proposed maps and has a similarly average number of county splits.

 <a href="https://www.pacourts.us/Storage/media/pdfs/20220125/200409-jan.24,2022-amicusvotersofthecommonwealth.pdf">Read the submitted analysis here</a>.

 <div class="flourish-embed flourish-map" data-src="visualisation/8550307"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-## Concerned Citizens for Democracy
+## Concerned Citizens for Democracy map

 Concerned Citizens for Democracy, a good-government group, submitted a map to the court without a brief.
 The map had four competitive districts, the highest number among all the proposed maps, and scores fairly well in partisan fairness.

 <div class="flourish-embed flourish-map" data-src="visualisation/8550264"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-<i>This story was updated throughout Friday.</i>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>